ryangerardwilson/rgwfuncs/README.md

     2  3  Charlie  35        Chicago
     3  4    David  28  San Francisco
     4  5      Eva  22         Boston

-##### Array Operations with NumPy:

-    Welcome to the rgwfuncs interactive shell.
     >>> arr = np.array([1, 2, 3, 4, 5])
     >>> arr
     array([1, 2, 3, 4, 5])

-These examples illustrate how you can use functions and variables within the interactive shell, handle errors with meaningful suggestions, and perform operations using external libraries like pandas and numpy.

-#### Key Features

-- Autocompletion: Uses the `rlcompleter` library to provide tab-completion of variables and functions names, enhancing ease of use.
-- History Support: Utilizes `readline` for command-line history, allowing you to navigate through previous commands using the arrow keys.

-This function is particularly useful for debugging purposes when you want real-time interaction with your program's execution environment.

 --------------------------------------------------------------------------------